5

 How does Canary license the product?

-The Canary System includes all the software you need to collect, store, and analyze your organization's process data and is licensed as a complete solution.
+The Canary System includes all the software you need to collect, store, and analyze your organization's process data and is licensed as a complete solution based upon the number of tags per Historian the user needs to consume.
+Tag counts are offered at distinct levels ranging from 3,500 to 500,000 tags.
+Anything over 500,000 requires custom pricing.

 What software solutions are included?